utshomax/postman-docs/src/pages/docs/collections/running-collections/working-with-data-files.md

 ## Errors when reading data files

 You may encounter errors when Postman attempts to read your data file during a collection run.
 If this happens, check to ensure your file is properly formatted.
+For guidance, see [Format data file](#format-data-file).

 If the errors persist, [contact the Postman support team](https://support.postman.com/hc/en-us).